hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

   Parameter of the EPA spectrum of an electron beam, c.f. :cite:`Frixione:1993yw`.
   Describes the maximum angle of the electron deflection, which translates to the maximum virtuality in the photon spectrum.
 It defaults to ``0.3``.

-:option:`XMin`
-  Restricts the phase space by imposing a minimum energy fraction that the photon must have with respect to the beam energy.
-  Its default value is ``0``.

 :option:`Use_old_WW`
   In Sherpa version 3, a more accurate Weizsäcker-Williams weight for electron beams is used, as described in